RyanButterick/cfa-dashboard/README.md

 2. The app will load pre-saved data from the `data/cache/` directory.
 3. All three intelligence feeds will display using previously generated AI analysis.

 This is useful for reproducibility, demonstrations, and running without an API key.
 The cached data represents a snapshot of the dashboard's output and does not require any external API calls.
+When using cached data, a full AI summary when clicking each event's dropdown isn't displayed, it will just show the title again.
+This was done for simplicity reasons as the output is merely a demonstration of what the product is capable of.
+To see full AI summary's of events, add an Anthropic API key to the .env file and refresh the page using the tool in the sidebar.
+This should take a couple minutes but will update the full dashboard as well as full AI summaries and catalyst suggestions.

 ## Refreshing Data